 If budgets are out—and retirement, but that’s for another post—how should we get people interested in money?
 Talking like this I must have the all answers, right?

 Nope!
 (You hate me don’t you?)
-I think our relationship with money is a good kicking off point, but I don’t exactly know what that looks like.
+But I think our relationship with money is a good starting point.

 I believe the sticking point with financial advice right now isn’t so much the content, but how it’s being presented.